dartKnightRises/clean_architecture/README.md

 ## Explaination

-This code is a basic example of a singleton implementation in Flutter using a `StatefulWidget`.
+This code defines a `ColorManager` class and an extension method `HexColor` on the `Color` class in Flutter.
 Let's break it down:

 1. **Import Statement**: This line imports the material package from Flutter, which contains widgets and classes for building UIs.